-This tutorial shows how to read a given image file and detect the proper format, along with the appropriate file extension in a macOS Swift Console application using the LEADTOOLS SDK.
+This tutorial shows how to read an image file and detect the proper format and file extension in a macOS Swift Console application using the LEADTOOLS SDK.

 |Summary||This tutorial covers how to use the

 |Completion Time||15 minutes|

 |Xcode Project||Download tutorial project (5 KB)|

 Get familiar with the basic steps of creating a project by reviewing the Add References and Set a License tutorial, before working on the Detect Image Format and Extension - macOS Swift Console tutorial.